OptionalRule/optionalrule.github.io/_posts/2023-12-20-the-magic-of-yes-if.md

 ### The Underappreciated Art of Saying No

 The art of saying "no" in modern D&D doesn't get the appreciation it deserves.
 A straightforward "yes" can be a quick fix, a way to feel good in the moment because it seems like we're enabling our players, who in turn feel gratified for getting their way.
-But this isn't the kind of gameplay that fosters deep enjoyment or lasting investment.
+But this isn't the kind of game-play that fosters deep enjoyment or lasting investment.
 It's a basic facet of human psychology: the easy win often fails to satisfy in the long run.

 Additionally, it ignores the very important role the rules play.
 That is to define a common core experience for everyone at the table.
 Establishing a common and consistent vision of how the world works is an extremely important element of creating any shared experience.
 Tossing that aside with a simple yes, while easier, undermines the shared experience.